 Fennel (Foeniculum vulgare)

 Fennel is a wonder herb when it comes to troubling gut health.
-It is commonly known to provide soothing for tummy aches but it certainly does a lot more.
+It is commonly known to provide soothing for stomach aches, but it certainly does a lot more.
 It assists the human body to digest and break down fatty foods.
 It also aids in stabilizing blood sugar levels and reduce sugar cravings.

 Fennel has the ability to give us energy by enhancing appetite, digestion and absorption.
 This is a great herb to incorporate into your diet if you are trying to make healthy eating choices.

-Too much sugar and fat tends to upset the stomach so Fennel can definitely help with settling your tummy, helping with colic and bloating.
-Fennel also relieves associated indigestion, heartburn, nausea and diarrhea.
+Too much sugar and fat tends to upset the stomach, so Fennel can definitely help with settling your tummy, helping with colic and bloating.
+Fennel also relieves associated indigestion, heartburn, nausea and diarrhoea.

 Marshmallow Root (Althaea officinalis)